 In addition, Article 18 provides that any change or addition to a party's legal representation after the formation of the tribunal requires the approval of the tribunal which can be withheld where such change could compromise the composition of the tribunal or the finality of the award.
 This is intended to prevent parties from obstructing arbitral proceedings by repeatedly appointing new counsel.

 IAMA, ICDR and the LCIA are the latest in a line of arbitral institutes that have updated their arbitral rules since the 2010 UNCITRAL Rules were issued.
-The updated rules include the 2011 ACICA Rules, the 2012 ICC Rules and the 2013 SIAC Rules (for further background on this, see our previous Focus articles The UNCITRAL Arbitration Rules 2010, New rules to streamline arbitration process and Arbitration Round-up).
+The updated rules include the 2011 ACICA Rules, the 2012 ICC Rules and the 2013 SIAC Rules.

 While changes have not been uniform and there are many subtleties in approach between the various rules, recent changes to arbitration rules have demonstrated a distinct shift toward modernising arbitration procedures, catering to the needs of commercial parties, and facilitating more efficient arbitration proceedings where multiple parties or disputes are involved.